Saladi-Luna/Secure_Ultrasound_public/README.md

 ##  Citation

-If you use this dataset or results in your research, please cite:
+If you use this results in your research, please cite (will be updated once published):

 > S. Pravallika and M. Arora,
 > “Anatomical Plane Classification for Fetal Head Ultrasound: Addressing Class Imbalance with Deep Learning,”